 rentals, a floating restaurant and a marina are also part of the fun at

 Castlewood Canyon State Park

-Overview: If you love the outdoors, you’re guaranteed to love Castlewood.
-You’ll enjoy environmental diversity on several hiking trails ranging from mild to moderate.
+If you love the outdoors, you're guaranteed to love Castlewood Canyon State Park.
+You'll enjoy environmental diversity on several hiking trails ranging from mild to moderate.
 The winding Cherry Creek flowing along the canyon floor provides wonderful rest stops.
 The natural amphitheater and the Bridge Canyon Overlook gazebo perched on the edge of the canyon are popular and unique places for weddings or other outdoor ceremonies.

 Castlewood offers hiking trails for every skill level.
 Paved trails